less noise. more life.

 I've been chasing a feeling for most of my adult life.
 Not happiness exactly.
 Not success.
 Something quieter — harder to name.
 And it seems like other people are feeling it too.

-Even before I sold my suburban house in the States in 2015 and everything in it — and packed what was left into carry-on bags — I knew for a long time something was off about the speed I was being asked to live at.
+Even before I sold my suburban house in the States in 2015 and everything in it — and packed what was left in a carry-on bag — I knew for a long time something was off about the speed, scale and intensity I was being pressured to live at.

-In a trifecta of despair from a divorce, a dead dad, and a dead dog, I leapt into the unknown at 42.
+In a trifecta of despair, I call it the '3 D's': divorce, a dead dad, and a dead dog, I leapt into the unknown at 42.

-That leap turned into a decade: 65 countries, bucket list adventures, and eventually a permanent move to a beach town in Portugal I now call home.
+That leap turned into a decade: nomad-ing to 65+ countries while knocking off bucket list adventures, and eventually a permanent move to a beach town in Portugal I now call home.
 People kept asking what I was running from.

 Nothing, as it turned out.